bepasty/bepasty-server/docs/source/quickstart.rst

 To create a local and non-default configuration, copy ``bepasty/config.py`` to e.g. ``/srv/bepasty/bepasty.conf`` first, remove the ``class Config`` and remove all indents in the file.
 The comments can be removed too, if you feel the need to.
-At last modify these two configs variables: then modify it:
+Finally, modify these configuration variables:

 ::